OpenGVLab/InternVL/README.md

   title={How Far Are We to GPT-4V?
 Closing the Gap to Commercial Multimodal Models with Open-Source Suites}, author={Chen, Zhe and Wang, Weiyun and Tian, Hao and Ye, Shenglong and Gao, Zhangwei and Cui, Erfei and Tong, Wenwen and Hu, Kongzhi and Luo, Jiapeng and Ma, Zheng and others}, journal={arXiv preprint arXiv:2404.16821}, year={2024}
 }
+@article{gao2024mini,
+  title={Mini-InternVL: A Flexible-Transfer Pocket Multimodal Model with 5\% Parameters and 90\% Performance}, author={Gao, Zhangwei and Chen, Zhe and Cui, Erfei and Ren, Yiming and Wang, Weiyun and Zhu, Jinguo and Tian, Hao and Ye, Shenglong and He, Junjun and Zhu, Xizhou and others}, journal={arXiv preprint arXiv:2410.16261}, year={2024}
+}
 ```